amoldwin/tcav-medical-nlp/Readme.md

 This way you can hopefully specify the paths just once.
 This is supposed to be instead of having hardcoded filepaths in the experiment scripts, but there may be a few paths left in the experiment scripts that I missed.

-(2) Generate data for tasks and concepts
+###Generate data for tasks and concepts

-Follow instructions in the readme in the "data_preprocessing_scripts" directory.
+(2) Follow instructions in the readme in the "data_preprocessing_scripts" directory.

 (3) Train models